lkotlarenko/lkotlarenko/README.md

   - [Project C](https://github.com/lkotlarenko/project-c): A brief description of what this project does -->

-*I’m looking for a job opportunity where I can contribute with my values.
-I’m passionate about learning new technologies and creating solutions that make a positive impact.
-I value collaboration, diversity, and continuous improvement.
-If you are looking for someone who shares these values and has the skills and experience that I have, please feel free to contact me. 😸*
+*I am searching for a job opportunity where I can contribute my values.
+My passion lies in learning new technologies and developing solutions that have a positive impact.
+Collaboration, diversity, and continuous improvement are values that I hold dear.
+If you are seeking an individual who shares these values and possesses the necessary skills and experience, please do not hesitate to contact me. 😸*

 ## Contact me